AlphaAdira/D3_CMPM121/PLAN.md

 ---

+### Steps to get closer to Design Vision

 - [ ] Edit craftable items (no longer rectangles with numbers)
 - [ ] Edit spawn frequencies of tokens

+## D3.d: Gameplay Across Real-world Space and Time

+### Steps

+- [ ] use geolocation API to control player movement
+- [ ] geolocation movement controls hidden (Facade design pattern)
+- [ ] localStorage API should be used to persist game state across page loads
+- [ ] implement a way to start a new game
+- [ ] toggle button-based vs geolocation-based movement

+---

+### Steps to get closer to Design Vision

+- [ ] customize map to fit design vision
+- [ ] add home-base feature that gets placed where player starts
+- [ ] change win condition to match design vision (bring enough loot back to base)
+- [ ] add storage/strength to player carry limit (ex: weak player can't pickup token worth 4 points)